-During the 2012 IRP planning period the projected costs for natural gas continue to decline with long-term prices remaining between the $3 to $5 range over the planning horizon.
+During the 2012 IRP planning period, the projected costs for natural gas continue to decline with long-term prices remaining between the $3 to $5 range over the planning horizon.
 Such reductions have been partially influenced by the global recession, but are perhaps most heavily affected by the new supply development technologies providing additional gas resources in North America.
 Shale gas from the Horn River Basin, Montney and Marcellus are likely to keep sufficient supplies in North America and some believe shale gas could represent more than a third of the US production by the mid 2020s.
 This improvement to the long-term gas supply outlook is a stark contrast to the diminishing supply outlook prevalent during the development of the Company’s 2008 IRP.
-As a result Cascade’s historical approach of screening measures at a levelized cost of $.85 - $1.00 per therm must be modified with this IRP, and a screening cap of $.65 cents or less put into effect.
+As a result, Cascade’s historical approach of screening measures at a levelized cost of $.85 - $1.00 per therm must be modified with this IRP, and a screening cap of $.65 cents or less put into effect.
 The associated reduction in potential amounts to approximately 6.7 million therms and is slightly offset by the restoration of 2 million therms of technical potential generated from the combined measures of “PTCS Duct Sealing plus concurrent installation of a 90%+ AFUE furnace,” which was removed during the 2010 planning cycle commensurate with anticipated changes to Washington State building code that were later repealed.
 These changes in total result in a net technical potential of approximately 21.5 million therms.
 It is important to keep in mind that the IRP is a long-term planning document.
 The Company has chosen to utilize the $.65 levelized cost screen in order to factor for increases in avoided costs over the 30-year planning horizon.
 However, it is likely in the short term, the actual conservation portfolio implemented by the Company will need to adhere to a more stringent cost effectiveness limit in the $.40 - $.50 range.
 For the purposes of pure DSM planning, Cascade has chosen to include a broader range of potential, recognizing that further refinement to the Company’s DSM potential assessment will be critical for the 2014 IRP planning period.

 The complete list of currently assessed DSM measures and their applicability to Cascade’s Washington service territory for use in the 2012 IRP is included in Appendices D-3 & D-4.